anjackson/anjackson.github.io/_posts/2023-03-21-speeding-up-format-identification.md

 That `*` can match any number of bytes of any value, so if a file matches the bit before the `*`, DROID will keep scanning the rest of the file looking for the `4d45...` bit.
 Unfortunately, that first bit (`504B0304`) is the binary signature of [x-fmt/263 - ZIP Format](https://www.nationalarchives.gov.uk/PRONOM/x-fmt/263).
 This means every ZIP which is _not_ a JAR will be scanned all the way to the end.
 As DROID [_always_ runs _all_ valid signatures over each file](https://github.com/digital-preservation/droid/blob/6.6.1/droid-core/src/main/java/uk/gov/nationalarchives/droid/core/signature/droid6/InternalSignatureCollection.java#L87-L108), it will re-scan the whole file for _every_ signature that follows this pattern (like [fmt/161 - SIARD](https://www.nationalarchives.gov.uk/PRONOM/fmt/161)).

+_UPDATED: 2023-03-22: Additionally, further discussions on the issue have made me realise I'd missed a part of the container signature logic.
+If container signatures are enabled, [the initialisation code explicitly drops any binary signatures for which container signatures are provided](https://github.com/digital-preservation/droid/blob/a977e74b3ad791af2cefce43ea797aafd81c490f/droid-container/src/main/java/uk/gov/nationalarchives/droid/container/ContainerIdentifierInit.java#L79).
+As JAR has a container signature, the wildcard binary signature is not used.
+However, SIARD has no container signature, so in that case the analysis above still stands, and a full scan will be performed on ZIP files that are not SIARD files._

+_The issue thread also made me realize I'd forgotten about 'Variable position' signatures, e.g. [fmt/1649 - AGS 4 Data Format](https://www.nationalarchives.gov.uk/PRONOM/fmt/1649).
+Variable matches can occur anywhere in a file, and unless there is an additional BOF/EOF signature, a full file scan will be performed (unless the file matches).
+The PRONOM/DROID team are looking at avoiding any binary signature matches that are on this form._

 This is why the DROID tools allow you to set a maximum number of bytes to scan.
 This prevents DROID from scanning every byte of each file, at the cost a possible drop in accuracy.

 The bug report made it clear that the reporter was operating with _no_ limit set on the number of bytes to be scanned.
 So rather than wondering why a fast process suddenly seems to be running slower, I'm left wondering why a process that *should* be slow ever managed to appear fast at all.